mrfaizee12/Nextjs-Hackathon-3/README.md

-### Pending Features
+Pending Features:
-Due to the project deadline, certain functionalities are still under development.
-These include:
+Due to the project deadline, the following functionalities are still under development:
-- Filtering and Searching functionality for enhanced user experience.
-- Order placement and shipment tracking system.
-- Dynamic routing for seamless navigation and better usability.

-Work is currently in progress on these aspects, and updates will be shared soon.
+Order Placement and Shipment Tracking: Work is ongoing to implement an order placement system along with shipment tracking for better user convenience.
+Updates will be shared soon as this feature is integrated.

-### Completed Features
+Completed Features:
-The following features have been successfully implemented:
+The following features have been successfully implemented and are live:
-- Dynamic routing with "Add to Cart" functionality.
-- Wishlist integration for saving preferred items.
-- User feedback and review system.

-Several challenges were encountered during the development, such as [mention specific error examples briefly], which were resolved by [briefly describe resolution strategies].
+Filtering and Searching: Users can now filter and search for products efficiently, enhancing the overall user experience.
+Dynamic Routing with 'Add to Cart' functionality: Users can navigate seamlessly between pages while adding products to their cart.
+Wishlist Integration: Users can save their favorite items for later purchase.
+User Feedback and Review System: Customers can now leave feedback and rate products based on their experience.